Dear readers of ADxS.org, please forgive the disruption.

 • A sign of an imbalance in the stress systems and

-• The externalizing stress phenotype with flattened cortisol stress response (ADHD-HI, atypical depression, bipolar, aggression disorders) tends to have more hostility and negative affect
+• The externalizing stress phenotype with a flattened cortisol stress response (ADHD-HI, atypical depression, bipolar, aggression disorders) tends towards more hostility and negative affects

 • The internalizing stress phenotype with an excessive cortisol stress response (ADHD-I, melancholic / psychotic depression) shows more sadness and inner tension

-According to our understanding, this further means that the different cortisol stress responses in ADHD-I (and possibly SCT) (increased cortisol stress response) and ADHD-HI (flattened cortisol stress response) are initially patterns of a stress phenotype and not yet necessarily an expression of a pathological imbalance of the cortisol system or the HPA axis.
+In our understanding, this also means that the different cortisol stress responses in ADHD-I (and possibly SCT) (increased cortisol stress response) and ADHD-HI (flattened cortisol stress response) are initially patterns of a stress phenotype and not necessarily an expression of a pathological imbalance of the cortisol system or the HPA axis.

-We hypothesize that the more intense skewing of stress systems is associated with more intense elevation or flattening of cortisol stress responses and correlates with increased likelihood of mental disorders.
+We suspect that a more intense imbalance in the stress systems is associated with a more intense increase or flattening of cortisol stress responses and correlates with an increased likelihood of mental disorders.
 Unfortunately, there are no studies on this yet.

-It also fits that in depression the result of the dexamethasone/CRH test, which measures the cortisol stress response, is on the one hand an indicator for the presence of depression and on the other hand, after the depressive symptoms have subsided, an indicator for the probability of a relapse.
-This could be interpreted to mean that the cortisol stress response is an indicator of disease vulnerability rather than an exclusive indicator of the disorder itself.
+It is also fitting that in depression the result of the dexamethasone/CRH test, which measures the cortisol stress response, is an indicator of the presence of depression on the one hand and, after the depressive symptoms have subsided, an indicator of the likelihood of a relapse on the other.
+This could be interpreted to mean that the cortisol stress response is an indicator of disease vulnerability and not an exclusive indicator of the Disorder itself.

-It could fit to this that a meta examination of 49 studies found a correlation of the cortisol and ACTH stress response with the subjective stress perception only in about 1/4 of the studies, in 2/3 a correlation of cortisol or ACTH stress response.
-The correlation between cortisol (as well as ACTH) stress response and subjective stress perception was not dominant, ranging from 0.3 to 0.5.65
+This could be consistent with the fact that a meta-analysis of 49 studies found a correlation between the cortisol and ACTH stress response and the subjective perception of stress in only around 1/4 of the studies, and a correlation between the cortisol or ACTH stress response in 2/3.
+The correlation between the stress response of cortisol (as well as ACTH) and the subjective perception of stress was not dominant at 0.3 to 0.5.65

 Stress phenotypes have also been identified in animals.
-Animals with active responses to environmental threats have lower CRH and cortisol stress responses than animals with passive responses.66 On the other hand, mice with CRH overexpression throughout the central nervous system (but not with CRH overexpression in specific forebrain regions) show increased active stress scoping.67
+Animals with an active response to environmental threats show lower CRH and cortisol stress responses than animals with a passive response.66 On the other hand, mice with CRH overexpression throughout the central nervous system (but not CRH overexpression in specific forebrain regions) show increased active stress scoping.67

-One study examined the correlation of personality traits with low/high cortisol stress response and low/high basal cortisol levels in healthy long-term unemployed individuals.24 The following personality traits correlated with the different groups:
+A study examined the correlation of personality traits with low/high cortisol stress response and low/high basal cortisol levels in healthy long-term unemployed people.24 The following personality traits correlated with the different groups:

 4.2.3.1.
 Low cortisol stress response